Aliases for JUP Gene

 GeneCards Summary for JUP Gene

 JUP (Junction Plakoglobin) is a Protein Coding gene.
-Diseases associated with JUP include arrhythmogenic right ventricular dysplasia 12 and naxos disease.
+Diseases associated with JUP include naxos disease and arrhythmogenic right ventricular dysplasia 12.
 Among its related pathways are Pathways in cancer and PAK Pathway.
 GO annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
 An important paralog of this gene is CTNNB1.

 UniProtKB/Swiss-Prot for JUP Gene